athumaniMfaume/employees-management-system/README.md

 3.1 Functional Requirements

-✅ Employee registration and management✅ Department and job position assignment✅ Leave request and approval system✅ Payroll and salary management✅ Employee performance tracking✅ Role-based access control (Admin, HR, Employee)✅ Reporting and analytics dashboard✅ Data backup and recovery
+✅ Employee registration and management
+✅ Department and job position assignment
+✅ Leave request and approval system
+✅ Employee performance tracking
+✅ Role-based access control (Admin, Employee)
+✅ Reporting and analytics dashboard
+✅ Data backup and recovery
+✅ Email notifications: When an admin registers a new employee, an email notification is automatically sent to the employee with their login credentials (email and password) to access the system.

 3.2 Non-Functional Requirements

-✅ Security (User authentication & data protection)✅ Scalability (Supports company growth)✅ Performance (Optimized database queries & caching)✅ Usability (User-friendly UI for HR and employees)✅ Reliability (Ensures data integrity & uptime)
+✅ Security (User authentication & data protection)
+✅ Scalability (Supports company growth)
+✅ Performance (Optimized database queries & caching)
+✅ Usability (User-friendly UI for HR and employees)
+✅ Reliability (Ensures data integrity & uptime)

 4. System Architecture